Historic Underground Railroad station hosting Juneteenth fashion show

 "That I put my heart, my soul and dedication into designing it," Mccloud said, "not just for me because I'm the designer, but for them."

-Beautiful designs, which are a twist of history for the community to enjoy.
+Beautiful designs, with a twist of history for the community to enjoy.

 for more features.